angeldhungana32/Coronavirus-Analysis/README.md

 ![](vis.gif)

 I created this visualization with the help of Plotly in Python.
+This gif has data until March 30, 2020.
+To see current data, you can download the Visualization.py file and run it.
 To run the visualization: python Visualization.py

-# Data Analysis in Progress
+# Data Analysis

 ![](US.png)